polinats/Getting-and-Cleaning-Data-coursera/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy_data.txt`.
+This code book is for data in `cleared_data.txt`.

 ## Identifiers

 * `subject` - The ID of the test subject
-* `activity` - The type of activity performed when the corresponding measurements were taken
+* `activity` - The type of activity performed when the measurements were taken

 ## Measurements